7 minute read

 sudo systemctl enable clash

-Clash DNS setting in config.yaml
+Clash DNS Configuration

 dns: